 While we had included Arlington in our Best cities to invest in real estate list, after Amazon made its HQ2 Decision and Arlington became together with New York, the recipient of 25,000 jobs and an investment close to 1 billion dollars… well, it became difficult not to push Arlington up the list of best places to live in the US.

-Arlington Real Estate Agents are smiling from ear to ear, pumped with the challenge that is upon them.
+Real Estate Agents in Arlington VA are smiling from ear to ear, pumped with the challenge that is upon them.
 Their search for our service has increased since then; all wanting to register themselves on the Arlington Agent directory so that all the hundreds of people migrating to Virginia because of Amazon HQ can find them.
 The proximity to power (Washington DC) warrants the availability of great education from top to bottom, and Arlington Realtors® will note that the cultural life can be very rich with DC having some of the best museums in the USA, the airport having flights going everywhere… no wonder Amazon picked it to host its second headquarter, right?

 Speaking of which… that’s a good segue to the next on the list: